The Lamb Lies Down on Broadway: Gabriel's departure

 During their stop in Cleveland in November 1974, Gabriel told the band he would leave at the conclusion of the tour.
 The decision was kept a secret from outsiders and media all through the tour, and Gabriel promised the band to stay silent about it for a while after its end in June 1975, to give them some time to prepare for a future without him.
 By August, the news had leaked to the media anyway, and Gabriel wrote a personal statement to the English music press to explain his reasons and his view of his career up to this point; the piece, titled "Out, Angels Out", was printed in several of the major rock music magazines.
 In his open letter, he explained his disillusion with the music industry and his wish to spend extended time with his family.
 Banks later stated, "Pete was also getting too big for the group.
 He was being portrayed as if he was 'the man' and it really wasn't like that.
 It was a very difficult thing to accommodate.
 So it was actually a bit of a relief."

 Recordings

-No complete performance of the album has been officially released, except for the majority of the band's performance from 24 January 1975 at the Shrine Auditorium in Los Angeles, which was released as part of the Genesis Archive 1967–75 box set.
-Some tracks feature re-recorded vocals from Gabriel and guitar parts from Hackett; the box set contains a remixed studio version of "it.", also with re-recorded vocals.
-The album's 2007 reissue features the album with a visual reconstruction of the tour's stage show using the original backdrop slides, audience bootleg footage, and photographs.
+The majority of the band's live performance from 24 January 1975 at the Shrine Auditorium in Los Angeles appears on the Genesis Archive 1967–75 box set.
+Some tracks feature re-recorded vocals from Gabriel and guitar parts from Hackett, while the rendition of "It" was replaced with a remixed studio version with re-recorded vocals.

+The 50th anniversary box set of the album, released on 26 September 2025, includes a complete recording of the Shrine Auditorium show, including the previously unreleased encore performances of "Watcher of the Skies" and "The Musical Box".
+The box set also includes a new remaster of the album from the original 1974 mix, a Dolby ATMOS mix which was supervised by Peter Gabriel and Tony Banks, and several demos from the recording sessions.

 Track listing

-All tracks credited to Tony Banks, Phil Collins, Peter Gabriel, Steve Hackett and Mike Rutherford.
-Actual songwriters listed below.
-All lyrics written by Peter Gabriel except where noted.
+All tracks written by Tony Banks, Phil Collins, Peter Gabriel, Steve Hackett and Mike Rutherford.

 Personnel

+Credits are adapted from the original 1974 liner notes.